 “Just like in fine art practices, pairing harmonious colors from the wheel can achieve continuity, or a desired mood, through complementary colors,” says Martin Kesselman.
-In the purple living room above, a bright yellow couch brings a soft, complementary contrast that sings.
+In the purple living room below, a bright yellow couch brings a soft, complementary contrast that sings.

 While pure primary colors are less common in modern interiors (they can be rather loud, to say the least), they're excellent at creating contrast, especially if you’re highlighting two primaries (together, they make each other pop), or plucking out a single primary as an accent wall idea.

 In the blue dining room above, a bold splash of yellow brings a dose of sunshine to an otherwise cool color scheme.
 “In this space we were looking to create a pop that felt cohesive with the rest of the selections in the room,” says Washington, DC’s Zoe Feldman (opens in new tab).
 “While the blue and green in the wallcovering and paint lean cool, the burl wood table and blush dining chairs offer a juxtaposition with warmer hues.
 Adding a warm pop of yellow to the inside of the built-in serves as a direct contrast to the moodier walls while still relating to the rest of the room.”